 This behavior is also indicated by linked bars being parallel - notice in the image above that the legs' connections to the crank are parallel with the crank, a tell-tale sign of a Dead-Point.

-Below the crank has been rotated past this dead point where crank rotation causes foot movement, and also where pushing Klann's legs would cause the crank to rotate:
+Below the crank has been rotated past this dead point where crank rotation causes foot movement and vice versa:

 If another pair of legs were added to each side of Klann, as done in the simulation of Strider below, then maybe its legs could be driven by pushing the robot (although one of Klann's feet would still skid at the corner of the foot-path, so it may not work so well - maybe adding feet that could slide or rotate a little would help?)

 Here's a test to see how easily this linkage variation #6 of Strider's mechanism can be driven by an external force - gravity in this case:

 Notice how the robot wavers slightly to the left and right as it descends, due to the foot-speed varying a little.
 Linkage variation 7 below has more consistent foot speed, and waivers less